alintulu/reana-demo-JetMETAnalysis/README.rst

 <https://www.docker.com/>`_ container image for our analysis steps.

-This analysis example runs within the `CMSSW <http://cms-sw.github.io/>`_ analysis framework that was packaged for Docker in
+This analysis example runs within the `CMSSW <http://cms-sw.github.io/>`_ analysis framework that was packaged for Docker in `clelange/cmssw:10_6_12 <https://hub.docker.com/layers/clelange/cmssw/10_6_12/images/sha256-38378fdfdcc8f75a5c33792d67ca8f79ea90cccd0c0627bfb4e20ee7d37039ce?context=explore/>`_.
+The code found in the directory `<code/>`_ was added to the docker image with the `<Dockerfile>`_.

 4. Analysis workflow
 --------------------

-This worfklow has mutliple steps, some steps scattered to run in parallel, later to be merged together.
-We shall use the `Yadage <https://github.com/yadage>`_ workflow engine to express the computational steps in a declarative manner.
+This worfklow has mutliple steps.
+We use the `Yadage <https://github.com/yadage>`_ workflow engine to express the computational steps in a declarative manner.
 The `workflow.yaml <workflow/workflow.yaml>`_ workflow defines the full pipeline.